-Types of Expenditure Spending (£
+Types of Expenditure

-Types of Experialture m) Percentage
+Types of Experialture Spending (£ m) Percentage

-Operational Property Plant and Equipment 17.0 52.6%
+Operational Property Plant and Equipment 17.0 52.4%

 Community Assets 0.4 1.1%

 Heritage Assets 0.1 0.2%

-Assets under Construction 2.2 6.9%
+Assets under Construction 2.2 6.8%

 Investment Properties 3.4 10.4%

 Intangible Assets 1.1 3.3%

-24.1 74.5%
+24.2 74.6%

-Revenue Expenditure funded under capital 8.3 25.5%
+Revenue Expenditure funded under capital 8.3 25.4%

-32.4 100.0%
+32.5 100.0%

 Operational Property Plant and Equipment.
-The council spent £2.3 million on repairs to roads, footways and cycle routes, £4.3 million on Schools, £1.6 million on repainting the Transporter bridge and replacing the Gondolas. £1.1 million on new refuse vehicles and £2.4 million on wheelie bins & recycling containers distributed throughout the borough to implement to recycling strategy. £1.1 million on improvements to Libraries, Leisure centres, Care homes and Administrative Buildings and £1.3 million on other infrastructure (traffic signals, street lights, pedestrian crossings) and £2.9 million on IT hardware and vehicles
+The council spent £2.3 million on repairs to roads, footways and cycle routes, £4.3 million on Schools, £1.6 million on repainting the Transporter bridge and replacing the Gondolas. £1.1 million was spent on new refuse vehicles and £2.4 million on wheelie bins and recycling containers distributed throughout the borough to implement the recycling strategy. £1.1 million on improvements to Libraries, Leisure centres, Care homes, Administrative Buildings and £1.3 million on other infrastructure (traffic signals, street lights, pedestrian crossings) and £2.9 million on IT hardware and vehicles.